siran/writing/posts/_drafts/The Causal Ordering of the Integers.md

 The "Population Curve" decays roughly as $1/t$.
 This implies that the "Early Universe of Causal Natural Numbers" (Eras 1–10) generates the vast majority of small integers, while the "Late Universe" (Eras > 1000) generates numbers sparsely.
-This confirms the **"Cooling Universe"** hypothesis in a combinatorial sense: entropy (new prime injection) becomes rarer as magnitude increases.
+This pictures a **"Cooling Universe of Natural Numbers"** in a combinatorial sense: entropy (new prime injection) becomes rarer as magnitude increases.